greenthepear/egriden/README.md

 - A **grid layer** system
 - **Levels** (aka scenes) and conventional **free layers**
 - "**Gobjects**" with custom draw and update scripts
-- Animatable **sprite** system with easy loading from PNG files
+- Animatable **sprite** system with pipelined loading from files

-Instead of the common component approach seen in engines like Unity, it is more akin to GameMaker with how it handles object interactions.
+There's no abstract grid container for arranging objects to determine the state of your game, instead **the grid is the state**.

-It is an evolution of the messy code base created for [TacZ](https://github.com/greenthepear/TacZ) and is currently used by me to create a word-based action puzzle game. *[Click here to follow development.](https://greenthepear.com)*
+It is an evolution of the messy code base created for [TacZ](https://github.com/greenthepear/TacZ) and is currently used by me to [create games](https://madeby.green).

 ***Currently unstable!*** Contributions of any kind are welcome.
 Check [the changelog](CHANGELOG.md) for updates.